 Primarily for girls going into Kindergarten and 1st grade, we have a prep choir called Piccolini.
 This non-auditioned choir provides a foundation for choral singing including vocal tone, breathing, and an introduction to pitch, rhythm, and movement.

-Primarily for girls 2nd grade and older wishing to audition in June or August, the first step in joining the Seattle Girls Choir is to fill out and submit the Placement Audition Request Form.
+For those girls 2nd grade and older wishing to audition in June or August, the first step in joining the Seattle Girls Choir is to fill out and submit the Placement Audition Request Form.
 We will contact you upon receipt to schedule an appointment.

 Auditioning for choir is not as difficult as the term “audition” implies.
 Our placement auditions are a forum to get acquainted with the candidate and a parent, hear her voice and ability to match pitch, make adjustments to instruction given, and determine potential placement in our program.
 These appointments last approximately 15 minutes.